Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/initwithuveta.md

 ## Discussion

-  Clears variables Ap,Am,A0 and then randomizes the flow
+  Replaces the variables Ap,Am,A0 with those computed from $$(u,v,\eta)$$.
+  If a time t is specified, the wvt is set to that time.